asgervelling/DIS-project/README.md

   - Sales over time (line chart)
   - Top products by profit (bar chart, top 5)
 - Transactions (scrollable list view, by date, descending)
+  - I did not have time for this one, but a mock data version is included in the dashboard.

 All in rupees, since the dataset is Indian.